onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 proper accounting requires transparency, openness & alignment of incentives - the only way to generate a trustworthy result

+we need to do good instead of appearing to do good - and that's about accounting

+P - M = E
+emotion - e mote - in motion - emotions get us in motion in our self-interest perception, motivation, emotion (energized action) - perception of the world minus our motivation leads to our emotion that fuels our actions - taken from here by Gregg Henriques: https://www.youtube.com/watch?v=L16JshSYeGo&t=2072s emotion can be thought of stress for being away from a set point ^^ this delta is god's way of speaking to you

 rights without responsibility ==> entitlement dynamics